javad-sheikh/javad-sheikh/README.md

 ### Hi there 👋
+I'm Javad Sheikh and this is my github.
+I have learned python for data science projects.
+I also have been working as an android developer using Java.
+I have combined my passion for AI in android software development.
+I have made several AI-powered android apps.

+###📫 How to reach me:
+Email me at: mailto:javad2n@yahoo.com
+Or contact me at: https://t.me/javad_sh_73
+Get more info at: https://javad-sheikh.github.io/#

 <!--
 **javad-sheikh/javad-sheikh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.